MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/diagnosticlog-csp.md

 <a href="" id="--vendor-msft-diagnosticlog"></a>**./Vendor/MSFT/DiagnosticLog**
 The root node for the DiagnosticLog CSP.

-Rest of the nodes in this CSP are described within their respective feature area sections.
+Rest of the nodes in the DiagnosticLog CSP are described within their respective feature area sections.

 ## DiagnosticArchive area